 Monday to Friday: 8am to 6pm

 Check the cost of UK phone calls.

 Note: Different rules apply for those claiming pensions in Northern Ireland.

 If you continue working after retirement age you can still make your claim for the basic State Pension.

-You may want to increase your basic State Pension if you:
+You may want to increase your basic UK State Pension if you:

 To be eligible for the 'full' basic State Pension you must have 30 years of National Insurance contributions.
 What happens if your National Insurance statements show you have gaps?
 In this case you can usually make voluntary National Insurance contributions to increase your pension.

 One way to increase your State Pension payments is to defer it.
 When you decide to claim your State Pension it will increase by 1% for every 5 weeks deferred.
 So if you decide to define your State Pension for one year your payment would have increased by 10.4%.
 You can claim the extra amount to increase future State Pension payments or as a lump sum.

 You can apply for the State Pension top up until April 2017.
 The maximum you can add is £25 per week.
 When you retire you can claim the top up back in one of two different methods:

 Consider making voluntary NI contributions to fill the gaps before you decide to make any State Pension top ups.
 Please read the government guidance booklet.
 It will help to decide if a State Pension top-up is right for you.